yc4ny/SMPL-Fitting/README.md

 - [ ] Add MANO for accurate hand fitting

 ## Citation

-Depending on which model is loaded for your project, i.e. SMPL-X or SMPL+H or SMPL, please cite the most relevant work below, listed in the same order:

 ```
 @inproceedings{SMPL-X:2019,
     title = {Expressive Body Capture: 3D Hands, Face, and Body from a Single Image},